Location: Laguna Seca, USA

 Race position: 3rd

 The race at Laguna Seca in 2005 marked the first time that the twisty and challenging circuit had been on the MotoGP calander, and almost all the riders, apart from the Americans, had never raced there before.
-When the race started Nicky Hayden powered his Repsol Honda from pole position to lead for the entire race and take first place.
+Unsurprisingly it was the Americans that dominated on race-day – When the race started Nicky Hayden powered his Repsol Honda from pole position to lead for the entire race to take first place.
 Rossi ended in third place after being overtaken by teammate Colin Edwards, who put on a brave move to pass Rossi at the top of the corkscrew.

-Rossi’s helmet design for the race was a simple, but bold graphic based around the sun and the moon and maintained the Yellow and Black colour scheme consistent with the rest of the Yamaha 50th Year Celebration livery.
-The design featured a large yellow sun on a black background that started on the lefthand side of the helmet and stretched around to the back.
-The righthand side featured a black crescent moon on a yellow background.
+Rossi’s helmet design for the race was a simple and bold graphic based around his usual Sun and Moon logos.
+The helmet was in the yellow and black colour scheme that was consistent with the rest of the Yamaha 50th Year Celebration livery.
+The design featured a large yellow sun on a black background that started on the left-hand side of the helmet and stretched around to the back.
+The right-hand side featured a black crescent moon on a yellow background.
+The jagged and sharp shapes of the Sun and Moon added an aggressive looking feel to the design.

-Lin Jarvis (Managing Director of Yamaha Motor Racing) said:
+Lin Jarvis (Managing Director of Yamaha Motor Racing) explained the special Yamaha livery:

 “We chose to race in Yamaha USA’s historic colours as a tribute to the American riders who have played such an important part in Yamaha’s history.
 It is also right that we should celebrate the return of Grand Prix racing to the USA, which is great for the American fans and also very important for the future of MotoGP.
 Of course, this isn’t the first time that our YZR-M1 has carried the yellow, white and black colours.
 Some of you may have noticed the seat graphics on Valentino’s M1, which since last year have featured his dog Guido wearing an old-school Yamaha USA T-shirt!
 It will be fantastic to see Valentino racing in yellow, which is his favourite colour.
 And this is also a big weekend for Colin, his first US Grand Prix, plus he is the first American GP rider in 25 years to race in Yamaha USA’s traditional colours.
 I would also like to take this opportunity to thank our 2005 title sponsor Altadis for their cooperation in permitting Yamaha to race in Yamaha-only livery for this special event.”